Frequently Asked Questions

 2. Is RedSTAR a Search and Rescue team?

 No. In Kentucky, Search and Rescue (SAR) teams are regulated by the Kentucky Division of Emergency Management and are chartered to perform specific types of non-firefighting and non-EMS services as their primary missions, such as vehicle extrication, ground searching, and rope rescue.
-Fire and EMS agencies might provide those services as secondary missions, which is how RedSTAR is structured: we’re an EMS unit, regulated by the Kentucky Board of Emergency Medical Services, whose primary mission is to provide advanced, high quality medical care in the wilderness.
+Fire and EMS agencies might provide those services as secondary missions, which is how RedSTAR is structured: we were previously an EMS unit, regulated by the Kentucky Board of Emergency Medical Services, whose primary mission is to provide advanced, high quality medical care in the wilderness.
 We maintain proficiency in SAR and rope rescue so that we can work safely in those settings.

 3. What is the legal basis for RedSTAR?